Best Whiskey Books of 2024

 • Blended whiskies make up about 90% of the Scotch whisky market

-• Whisky production spans globally, including Scotland, Ireland, USA, Japan, and India
+• Whisky production spans globally, including Scotland, Ireland, the USA, Japan, and India

 Lew Bryson’s “Whiskey Master Class” is a must-have for whiskey lovers at all levels.
-It costs $26.99 and dives deep into how whiskey is made.
+It costs $26.99 and dives deep into the whiskey-making process.
 It also provides top-notch whiskey tasting guides.

 Bryson has been a key figure in the whiskey world since 1995.
 He was the managing editor of Whisky Advocate for nearly 20 years and wrote four brewery guidebooks.
 His vast experience is clear in the book’s 16 chapters, covering everything from grain to glass.